About Dubare Elephant Camp

 Though, the only transportation in the depths of the jungle is the Jeep Safari.
 Other than that, travellers find trekking as another treat for commuting nearby.

-4.Medical Facilities: Majority of the medical facilities, pharmacists, or chemist shops are found in the Madikeri town or Virajpet.
+4.Medical Facilities: The majority of the medical facilities, pharmacists, or chemist shops are found in the Madikeri town or Virajpet.
 There is a lesser possibility of finding a better one around the camp itself.

 Therefore, the guests need to seek help from these towns in case of emergencies.
 If the guests are planning for a day trip or more, it is advisable to pack the basic medical kits themselves.